sbcas/chef-rfc/new/telemetry.md

 for a user to check their data sharing preference, and to change that preference.

+### Client Library Implementation

+Since most Chef client applications are ruby based, a common gem will be produced to deliver telemetry data to the receivers.

+The gem will handle:
+  * sessions - decision on when to create a new session, rolling session keys
+  * retries - delivery of events will be retried, with exponential back off, a number of times before telemetry delivery is disabled for the duration of the process.
+  * opt out - checking and setting of user opt out status.
+  * storing and forwarding of events - if a process would complete before any events are sent, the library is responsible for storing the events, and resending any further events at a suitable time in the future.
+Fresh events will be prioritised over older ones.

+To avoid blocking the application, the entire library will be built to use asynchronous operations, likely using the Concurrent Ruby library.

 ### Privacy and Data Retention

+To provide user privacy and protect from de-anonymization attacks while still gathering data that is useful for understanding our tools, Chef tools will choose a new UUID for each new user session, where a session is defined as the user not having run a Chef tool for 10 minutes.

 To ensure that sensitive data is not collected, Chef tools should never collect parameters passed to command-line options, and tools will be able to